The Short Answer:

 The Technical Details:

-The FullStory recording script (fs.js) is carefully constructed and measured to ensure that it has negligible impact on the performance of any page on which it is embedded.
+The FullStory data capture script (fs.js) is carefully constructed and measured to ensure that it has negligible impact on the performance of any page on which it is embedded.
 To understand the potential points of impact and the steps we have taken to ensure maximal responsiveness, we have to consider the following interactions: page rendering and interactivity, ui thread, and upload bandwidth.
 Further, it is critically important to avoid any errors in the client page, so we must also consider DOM and script interactions.

 Page Rendering and Interactivity